Departments and specialised centres

 - Lund Laser Centre – LLC (incl.
 Medical Laser Centre)

-- Malmö Cancer Centre (MCC) (in Swedish)
+- Malmö Cancer Centre (MCC)

 - Neuronanoscience Research Centre (NRC) (no website)